 Highlighting members’ accomplishments is a form of giving back to your community, while also providing opportunities for interactions.
 Accomplishments are meant to be shared.
 Encouraging members to tell the world about the great things they’ve achieved is a great way to create a thriving community.

-When you’re working in an online space it can sometimes be hard to know if you’re content is striking a chord.
+When you’re working in an online space it can sometimes be hard to know if your content is striking a chord.
 Do you know what is an easy way of finding out?
 Asking your members, “What’s up?
 Are you enjoying yourself?”

 If you want to build a thriving community then creating clear and open channels of communication is important.
 When your members feel comfortable telling you what is and isn’t working, they are more likely to stay active and invested.